 If the member of staff subsequently feels that it is right to take the matter outside the Trust/academy, contact can be made with a recognised trade union, local Citizens Advice Bureau, relevant voluntary or independent organisation or legal advisor.
 The Public Interest Disclosure Act also sets out a number of bodies to which protected disclosures can be made, including HM Revenue & Customs, the Health and Safety Executive and the Serious Fraud Office.
 Employees should be aware that going directly to the press may limit their protection under the Public Interest Disclosure Act and they could therefore be subject to disciplinary action.
-An employee considering such a course of action is strongly advised to seek prior advice from their trade union or an independent organisation such as Public Concern at Work (www.pcaw.co.uk).
+An employee considering such a course of action is strongly advised to seek prior advice from their trade union or an independent organisation such as Protect (www.protect-advice.org.uk).